A Pest Guide For The Lake & Sumter Counties Of Florida

 All spiders have jaws and fangs to deliver venom.
 However, most spiders do not possess venom that is strong enough to affect people.
 Most spiders living in the United States are nuisance spiders.
 The Florida house spider is an example of a nuisance spider.
 There are, however, some species of dangerous spiders living in the United States whose venom is strong enough to cause serious health problems in people.
 Spiders usually prefer to live outside, but find their way inside following their prey (insects and other spiders), or if the weather becomes too hot, dry, or wet.
 Once inside, they can be difficult to find and eliminate.

-To prevent spiders, you should remove fallen trees, rock piles, and other debris from your property where spiders can hide and build their webs.
+To prevent spiders in The Villages, you should remove fallen trees, rock piles, and other debris from your property where spiders can hide and build their webs.
 Keep your lawn cut short and trim tree branches, bushes, and shrubs away from the exterior of your home.
 You should seal all openings leading into your home through its exterior.
 Make sure all windows and doors have intact screens placed in them.
 Eliminate as many water sources as possible by making sure gutters are clear of debris and by repairing leaky hoses or fixtures.